wakermahmud/bootstrap-cdn/README.md

 extras: stub
 ```

-The second method would be to copy `tests/stubs/popular.json` to your system's temp directory as `.popular.json` &ndash; e.g. `/tmp/.popular.json` on Linux and Mac.
+The second method would be to copy `tests/stubs/popular.json` to your system's temp directory as `.popular.json` – e.g. `/tmp/.popular.json` on Linux and Mac.

 If you're unsure of the location of the temp directory on your system, do the following: